 You can create product groups based on brand, condition, or custom labels.
 Each ad group within a shopping campaign will be associated with a single product group.
 This allows you to create highly relevant ads for the items within that ad group.
 When you define the promotional text for an ad group, all ads within that group will use the same text.

-Product groups are used to specify which products from your BMC catalog should be included in a particular ad group.
+Product groups are used to specify which products from your MMC catalog should be included in a particular ad group.